raccoons-team/ctf/2016-05-07-asis-ctf-quals/catch_me/readme.md

 ok, I know 4 bytes should be 0xb1    0x19    0x04    0xa1

-next 4 bytes I can brute force but setting value to environment variable 'ASIS' and running this binary again and again will be too slow
+next 4 bytes I can brute force by setting value to environment variable 'ASIS' and running this binary again and again will be too slow

 I just copied this asm code, pasted to "__asm__()" in C and modified following things:
 -changed jmp [adress] to jmp [label_name]
--zeroed rax and rdx just in case
+-zeroed on the beginning rax and rdx just in case
 -removed useless code (printing that flag is bad)
 -when eax = 0x954, I'm calling a function which will print the flag
 -modified variables addresses in following way:
 I created global variables (and function printing the flag) in my C code, and created whole program, which prints addresses of these variables (and function printing the flag)
 when I firstly started this program it printed addresses of my variables and it crashed
-then I pasted addresses of my variables to assembly code and my program was working. probably you will have to chenge these values
+then I pasted addresses of my variables to assembly code and my program was working. probably you will have to change these values

 here is my function after these modyfications: